Install Accountable2You for Linux

 - Click Check my Device, and then the Done button to complete the setup.

 - Choose the Partners menu option to be taken to the Accountable2You website.

 - Here you can create or edit the Accountability Partner settings for this specific device.
 For help with setting up an Accountability Partner, view our support article on Setting Up Accountability Partners.

 Accountable2You is now monitoring all programs and browsers on this device, so feel free to resume using the device normally now.

-If more than one user logs into this device, be sure to repeat sections 2-5 of this process for any additional device user accounts, as Accountable2You only monitors the user account that was active when it was initially installed.
+If more than one user logs into this device, be sure to repeat this process for any additional device user accounts, as Accountable2You only monitors the user account that was active when it was initially installed.